 How old is Chinese Medicine?

 Chinese medicine has a rich & extensive history.
 It is over 3000 years old and through centuries it has evolved in its complexity as it adapted to the growth of Chinese civilization.
 Today, Chinese medicine blends time-tested techniques with modern science from the classroom & the clinic.
-It encompasses several modualities including Acupuncture, tuinai (medical massage), herbal formulas, moxibustion, cupping, and guasha.
+It encompasses several modualities including acupuncture, tui na (medical massage), herbal formulas, moxibustion, cupping, and gua sha.
 It is a holistic medicine focusing on the whole person not just body parts.
 Chinese medicine looks at patterns in the individual to determine what is out of balance and seeks to not just relieve symptoms but restore balance, heal the root cause, & improve overall wellness.

-The requirements to become a licensed acupuncturist in the State of Florida includes a three to four year post-graduate studies in acupuncture at a school that is recognized by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+The requirements to become a licensed acupuncturist in the State of Florida includes a 5 acedemic year post-graduate studies in acupuncture at a school that is recognized by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 Education consists of over 3000 hours of class room work and training.
 Dr. Rinehart attended East West College of Natural Medicine which teaches Chinese herbology, western studies including pharmacology and anatomy as well as acupuncture, homeopathy, and traditional Chinese medicine.
 She saw and treated over 900 patients in the clinic and internships, guided by expert acupuncture physicians.
-Other requirements include, a 60 hour (AIT) acupuncture injection therapy certification, and passing 4 board certifications including biomedicine, acupuncture point exam, Oriental medicine theory, and Chinese herbal medicine boards.
+Other requirements include, a 60 hour (AIT) acupoint injection therapy certification, and 4 board certifications including biomedicine, acupuncture point exam, Oriental medicine theory, and Chinese herbal medicine boards.

 How does it work?